Ashlay-Paladin/CozyCafePZModpack/README.md

 - Zoids are more active at night.
 During the day they are slower.

 ## Mods
-Our initial setup is largely cosmetic and Quality of Life mods, with expansions to traits, skills, and professions.
-There are a limited number of functional mods, though all Mods will have descriptions of their purpose outlined!

 **AmmoCraft**
 - Allows players to craft ammunition using casings, bullet tips, and gunpowder.
 - Has compatibility with the Firearms mod, detailed further down